BRANDS

 Braccialini

-Carla Braccialini founded the Italian accessories brand in 1954.
-It’s best known for novelty and sculptural handbags that treat the bag like the main character.
+Braccialini is best known for novelty and sculptural handbags that treat the bag like the main character.
 Y2K-era Braccialini is where it gets especially playful.

 -